algorand/mule/docs/tasks/docker.Shell.md

 ## Required Parameters

+* docker
   * image
-  * Name of the docker image that will be used to create the container that the shell command will be run inside of.
+    * Name of the docker image that will be used to create the container that the command will be run inside of.
   * version
-  * Version of the docker image that will be used to create the container that the shell command will be run inside of.
+    * Version of the docker image that will be used to create the container that the command will be run inside of.
 * command
   * Shell command that will be executed inside of the created container.

 ## Optional Parameters
+* docker
   * workDir
     * Working directory that the task will use inside of the container (`'/project'` by default).
       * The directory that the task is called from will be mounted to this directory on the created container.
+  * env
+    * Environment variables that are set in the started container ([] by default)

 # Navigation
 * [Home](../../README.md)